 I’ve investigated international development contractors, environmental regulations for pharmaceutical plants, shady for-profit colleges, and segregation in a California school district.
 I was also a researcher for the award-winning, data-driven Maytag Project, which used a unique approach to community engagement journalism to answer the question of what happened to an Illinois town after its Maytag factory moved to Mexico.

 I have a master’s degree from the Columbia Journalism School, where I was a fellow in the selective Toni Stabile Center for Investigative Journalism.
-I’m happiest when I’m working on investigative stories with a social justice focus, especially on labor, housing, the environment, immigration, education, and health.
+Lately, I’m most interested in stories about how the nature of work in America is changing.